Megan Millar

 In 2019, Megan was the Policy Officer at Law Centre NI, where she coordinated policy responses on access to justice issues.
 She was a co-convener of the Cliff Edge Coalition, a group of over one hundred organisations advocating for welfare reform in Northern Ireland.

-In 2018, Megan was a legal intern at Media Defence, where she assisted with a constitutional challenge to the Kenyan Penal Code before the East African Court of Justice.
-She also worked for the International Bar Association’s Human Rights Institute where she spent the majority of her time campaigning about the persecution of the legal profession in Turkey.
+Megan was also a legal intern at Media Defence, where she assisted with a constitutional challenge to the Kenyan Penal Code before the East African Court of Justice.
+In addition, she worked for the International Bar Association’s Human Rights Institute where she spent the majority of her time campaigning about the persecution of the legal profession in Turkey.

 In 2016, Megan volunteered at Texas Defender Services where she conducted research and compiled mitigation for death penalty cases.

-• Attorney General’s Civil Panel Counsel, “Junior Junior” counsel.
+• Attorney General’s Civil Panel Counsel, C Panel.

 • Clerk to the Bar Disciplinary Tribunal.